-Local traffic fleet composition information has been used to calculate road traffic emissions in specific areas for the first time in the 2021 assessment.
+Local traffic fleet composition information was used to calculate road traffic emissions in specific areas for the first time in the 2021 assessment.
+This method has also been used for the 2023 assessment.
 Information from Automatic Number Plate Recognition has been combined with vehicle registration data in order to derive fleet composition in terms of vehicle ages and Euro standards.
 Emissions have been 'localised' in the following locations:

 - Within the Clean Air Zone in Birmingham

 - Within the Clean Air Zone in Bath

 - The whole of Leeds City Council

+- Within the Clean Air Zone in Bradford

+- Within the Clean Air Zone in Portsmouth

+- Within the Clean Air Zone in Sheffield

+- Within the Clean Air Zone in Bristol

+- Within the Clean Air Zone in Newcastle and Gateshead

-The PCM Roads Kernel Model (PCM-RKM) described in Appendix 8 - The PCM Roads Kernel Model has been used to calculate the roadside increment.
-The PCM-RKM is based upon dispersion kernels generated by the ADMS-Roads dispersion model (v5.0) and represents a more process-based approach than the previous empirical method.
-It provides a more robust assessment, whilst retaining the link with measurement data provided using AURN measurement data to calibrate this component of the model.
+The PCM Roads Kernel Model (PCM-RKM) described in Appendix 8 The PCM Roads Kernel Model has been used to calculate the roadside increment.
+The PCM-RKM is based upon dispersion kernels generated by the ADMS-Roads dispersion model (v5.0).
+A link with measurement data is provided by using AURN measurement data to calibrate this component of the model.

-Figure 4.9 shows the calibration of this model at roadside monitoring sites.
-In this figure, the measured roadside increment at the roadside monitoring sites is calculated as the measured concentration minus the background NO_x component, which is determined from the background NO_x concentration map described in Section 4.3.5 above.
-The modelled NO_x roadside increment is calculated directly using the road link emissions alone.
-The total modelled roadside NO_x concentration to the calibrated background NO_x modelled concentration to the calibrated NO_x roadside increment modelled concentration.
+Figure 3.9 shows the calibration of this model at roadside monitoring sites.
+In this figure, the measured roadside increment at the roadside monitoring sites is calculated as the measured concentration minus the background NO_X component, which is determined from the background NO_X concentration map described in Section 3.3.5 above.
+The modelled NO_X roadside increment is calculated directly using the road link emissions alone.
+The total modelled roadside NO_X concentration to the calibrated NO_X roadside increment modelled concentration.
 The average distance from the kerb for the roadside and kerbside monitoring sites used to calibrate the roadside increment model is approximately 4 m.
 The calculated roadside concentrations are therefore representative of this distance from the kerb.
 Roadside concentrations for urban major road links (A-roads and motorways) only are reported and included in this report.

-4.4 NO2 Modelling
+3.4 NO2 MODELLING

-Maps of estimated annual mean NO2 concentrations (Figure 4.1 and Figure 4.2) have been calculated from the modelled NO_X concentrations using a calibrated version of the updated oxidant-partitioning model (Jenkin, 2004, 2012; Murrells et al., 2008).
+Maps of estimated annual mean NO2 concentrations (Figure 3.1 and Figure 3.2) have been calculated from the modelled NO_x concentrations using a calibrated version of the updated oxidant-partitioning model (Jenkin, 2004, 2012; Murrells et al., 2008).
 This model uses representative equations to account for the chemical coupling of O3, NO and NO2 within the atmosphere.
 A key advantage of this approach for modelling NO2 concentrations is that emission scenarios can be directly addressed by varying regional oxidant levels and/or primary NO2 emissions.

-4.4.2 The updated oxidant-partitioning model
+3.4.2 The updated oxidant-partitioning model